 As the United States Supreme Court recognized in Berger v.
 United States, the twofold aim of the prosecutor “is that guilt shall not escape nor innocence suffer.”
 While the trial and appellate process contain important safeguards for those accused of crime, we recognize that the criminal justice system is a human institution and cannot be perfect.

-The Special Assistant District Attorney, in his capacity as Conviction Integrity Deputy, reviews claims of factual innocence made by persons who have been convicted of a crime.
+The Chief Deputy District Attorney, in their capacity as Conviction Integrity Deputy, reviews claims of factual innocence made by persons who have been convicted of a crime.
 The Conviction Integrity Deputy will conduct an initial inquiry to determine whether further review and/or investigation is necessary to evaluate the claim.
 Where appropriate, the review may include review of transcripts, evaluation of forensic evidence in light of new scientific knowledge, additional forensic tests, witness interviews, or other investigation.
 The Conviction Integrity process supplements the appellate process to avoid the possibility of an innocent person being punished for a crime they did not commit.

-Please click here to view a 27 minute recorded episode of a “LA Round Table” where guests including Special Assistant District Attorney Michael Schwartz recently discussed conviction integrity issues.
+Please click here to view a 27 minute recorded episode of a “LA Round Table” where guests including former Special Assistant District Attorney Michael Schwartz recently discussed conviction integrity issues.

 The Writs, Appeals and Training Unit files and responds to writs and appeals in state courts, including the California Supreme Court, California Court of Appeal and Superior Court Appellate Division.
 The unit also responds to habeas corpus petitions in state and federal courts.
 The attorneys in the unit handle approximately 100 writs and appeals per year.